How We Can Help You

 - Writing and pitching news releases and/or media advisories to external media outlets

-- Writing and posting stories to the Neag School website and/or Neag School’s bimonthly e-newsletter
+- Writing and posting announcements or stories to the Neag School website and/or Neag School’s bimonthly e-newsletter

 - Building, testing, and delivering targeted, branded email invitations